ValentinWach/electra/frontend/README.md

 # Frontend Application

 This is the electra frontend application built with React, TypeScript, and Vite.
-It is build for Chromium Browsers, so prefaribly use it there.
-Downloading the correct fonts from CDN requires internet connection, else a fallback font will be used.
+It is build for ***Chromium Browsers*** like Google Chrome, so prefaribly use it there.
+Downloading the correct fonts from CDN requires an active internet connection, else a fallback font will be used.
 This sections quickly introduces the the frontend page structure, and below, there is a quickstart guide.

 The appllication is split into three subapplications:
-- **Ergebnisse**: Analyse Election results, all paths start with `/ergebnisse`
+- **Ergebnisse**: Analyse Election results, all paths start with `/ergebnisse`.
+Details: see below.
 - **Voting**: Page for citizens to hand in votes, all paths start with `/stimmabgabe`.
 Tokens created on Admin can be used for login.
-Should be self explainatory.
-- **Admin**: Admin page, currently only path is `/admin/start`.
+- **Admin**: Admin page, currently the only path is `/admin/start`.
 Create tokens, init recalculation of results and batch upload votes for testing.
-Should be self explainatory.

-###Ergebnisse
+### Ergebnisse
 - **Uebersicht**: Seat distribution and nationwide results.
-- **Wahlkreise**: Wahlkreisliste and a map showing the winning parties per wahlkreis.
+- **Wahlkreise**: A Wahlkreisliste, and a map which shows the winning parties per wahlkreis.
 A wahlkreis can be selected in the list or on the map to see detailed results.
 - **Parteien**: A list of all bundestagsparties and another one of all parties.
 By klicking on a party you see their closest winners/loosers, and below there is a table showing all Überhangsmandate if any exist.
 - **Analysen**: 3 Additional analyses.